Nash Williams Conjecture and the Dominating Cycle Conjecture: Proof of the main result

 Proof.
 Let $G$ be a cubic graph satisfying $\lambda_c (G) \geq 4$.
 We show that $G$ has a DC.
 It is well known and not difficult to see that $L(G)$ is $4$-regular and $4$-connected.
 Note that every vertex $v \in V(G)$ corresponds to a unique triangle $t_v$ of $L(G)$.
 Moreover, $\{E(t_v)\,:\, v \in V(G)\}$ is a partition of $E(L(G))$.

-Define the following transitions which imply a transition system $T$ of $L(G)$: each pair of edges which is incident with the same vertex of $L(G)$ and belongs to the same triangle $t_v$ of $L(G)$ forms a transition.
+Define the following transitions which imply a transition system $T$ of $L(G)$: each pair of edges which is incident with the same vertex of $L(G)$ and belongs to the same triangle $t_v$ of $L(G)$ forms a transition, see Figure 2.

 Since the NWC* holds, $L(G)$ is $T$-hamilitonian.
 If $L(G)$ has a hamiltonian cycle, then $G$ has a DC by Th.
 5 in \cite{BRV} (see also \cite{HN}) and we are finished.

-Hence we may assume that $L(G)$ has a $T$-trail $C$ which contains a positive minimum number of $4$-valent vertices. $C$ contains at most one $4$-valent vertex in every triangle $t_v$ of $L(G)$ otherwise $C$ is not a closed trail.
+Hence we may assume that $L(G)$ has a $T$-trail $C$ which contains a positive minimum number of $4$-valent vertices. $C$ contains at most one $4$-valent vertex in every triangle $t_v$ of $L(G)$.
+Otherwise $C$ follows by Def.\ref{trans} all transitions in at least two vertices of $t_v$ which implies that also the remaining third vertex of $t_v$ is a $4$-valent vertex of $C$.
+However this is not possible since $C$ obviously cannot follow now both transitions of the third vertex contradicting Def.\ref{trans}.
 Let $w$ be a $4$-valent vertex of $C$ and let $t_x$ with $x \in V(G)$ be one triangle of $L(G)$ which contains $w$.
 Define the new $T$-trail $C'$ of $L(G)$ which results from $C$ by replacing the two edges of $C$ which are contained in $t_x$ and incident with $w$ by the remaining edge of $t_x$.
 Then $C'$ contains fewer $4$-valent vertices than $C$ which contradicts the definition of $C$ and thus finishes the proof.

-For the formulation and proof of the subsequent results we use the following definition.
+For the formulation and proof of the next results we use the following definition.

 \begin{definition} Let $H$ be a $4$-regular graph with a transition system $T$.
 Let $\mathcal G(H,T)$ denote the cubic graph which results from $H$ by firstly splitting every vertex $v$ of $H$ into two vertices $v'$, $v''$ of degree $2$ such that the corresponding edges of each transition of $T$ remain adjacent and by secondly adding the new edge $e(v):=v'v''$.
 Set $M_T:=\{ e(v) \,:\, v \in V(H)\}$ which is a perfect matching matching of $\mathcal G(H,T)$ satisfying $\mathcal G(H,T)/M_T \cong H$. \end{definition}